bundasmanu/baresip-with-audio/README.md

 pactl list sinks ### list the sinks available on host - select the device wanted from description Field ./configure-pulseaudio-osx.sh "External Headphones"
 ```

+**Hint:** I recommend to use this approach, because you will get audio, even if a device is not connected to the `jack`.

 ### docker-compose changes